Jade Schaeffer

-Jade Schaeffer (born 1 July 1986) is a French professional golfer.
-She played on the Ladies European Tour and won the 2009 Ladies German Open and the 2011 Raiffeisenbank Prague Golf Masters.
+Jade Schaeffer (born 1 July 1986) is a French professional golfer and former Ladies European Tour player.
+She won the 2009 Ladies German Open and the 2011 Raiffeisenbank Prague Golf Masters.

 Career

 Schaeffer had success as an amateur and won the European Ladies Amateur Championship in 2005, which also earned her a start at the 2006 Women's British Open.

 She turned professional in 2006 and joined the Ladies European Tour in 2007.
 In her rookie season, she finished 3rd at the Ladies Open of Portugal and recorded two further top-5 finishes.

 In 2009, she won her maiden professional title at the Ladies German Open, prevailing in a playoff over Paula Marti of Spain, and in 2011 she won the Raiffeisenbank Prague Golf Masters.
 In 2012 she made it into the top-200 on the Women's World Golf Rankings and was runner up at the Sanya Ladies Open in China, two strokes behind her compatriot Cassandra Kirkland.
 In 2015, she tied for 4th at the Omega Dubai Ladies Masters.

 Schaeffer made the cut at the 2009 Women's British Open and qualified for the 2016 U.S. Women's Open through winning the sectional qualifying tournament in Buckinghamshire, England.

 Schaeffer also participated in the inaugural season of the LET Access Series in 2010, securing two titles on French soil to finish second in the rankings.